Blackgrass: From West Virginia to 125th St

 Blackgrass: From West Virginia to 125th St is a studio album by American singer and record producer Swamp Dogg.
-It was released on May 31, 2024 via Oh Boy Records.
+It was released on May 31, 2024, via Oh Boy Records.
 Produced by Ryan Olson, it features guest appearances from Jenny Lewis, Margo Price and Vernon Reid.
 The album debuted at number 2 on the Billboard Bluegrass Albums chart in the United States.

 Critical reception

-Blackgrass: From West Virginia to 125^{th} St was met with generally favourable reviews from music critics.
+Blackgrass: From West Virginia to 125th St was met with generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 85 based on five reviews.

 Avery Gregurich of PopMatters called the album "a timeless collection of American music that could only be created and delivered by the 81-year-old self-proclaimed 'original D-O-double G'".
 Robert Christgau praised the album, stating: "on John Prine's label, with Margo Price, Jenny Lewis, and closet bluegrass adept/adaptor Vernon Reid contributing cameos, he revs up the songwriting.
 The Price feature "To The Other Woman" is a special standout, with "Your Best Friend" a made-to-order B side.
 And the racial charge of the "Murder Ballad" closer is more than a little eerie".
 AllMusic's Mark Deming noted: "Blackgrass shows he can make a memorable bluegrass album as easily as he can craft a potent soul groove.
 The surroundings are unexpected, the quality is not".
 Tom Hull resumed: "while he's always had a fair bit of country in him, he waited until he turned 80 to indulge it here".